Compute RLC parameters of overhead transmission line from its conductor characteristics and tower geometry

 You can also use the phase number to lump conductors of an asymmetrical bundle.

 For ground wires, the phase number is forced to zero.
 All ground wires are lumped with the ground and they do not contribute to the R, L, and C matrix dimensions.
 If you need to access the ground wire connections in your model, you must specify these ground wires as normal phase conductors and manually connect them to the ground.

-Specify the horizontal position of the conductor in meters or feet.
+Specify the horizontal position of the conductor, in meters or feet.
 The location of the zero reference position is arbitrary.
-For a symmetrical line, you normally choose X = 0 at the center of the line.
+For a symmetrical line, you typically choose X = 0 at the center of the line.

 Specify the vertical position of the conductor (at the tower) with respect to ground, in meters or feet.